tanbiralam/QuickFind/README.md

 # QuickFind ⚡

-QuickFind is a high-performance API built with Hono, Next.js, and Cloudflare.
+QuickFind is a high-performance API built with Hono, Next.js, and Vercel.
 It allows users to quickly search for countries and retrieve results in milliseconds.

 ## Usage